 Pin Trading boards can be found it lots of places.
 Guest Relations, retail shops, and the front desk at the Disney World resorts will have some sort of board or book that you can look at!
 Some spots, like stroller rental locations, often have fun and unexpected forms of pin boards.

-Many restaurants, like Columbia Harbour House in Magic Kingdom, put out a pin board as the day goes on, so keep your eyes peeled!
+Some spots may put out a pin board as the day goes on, so keep your eyes peeled!

 The Disney swag obsession goes way beyond pins!
 The casual fan may not be aware of the full scope of the merchandise scene at Walt Disney World.
 Those in-the-know tend to follow along as Disney continually releases limited-edition merch.

-Epcot always has new swag to collect for their annual festivals.
+EPCOT typically has new swag to collect for their annual festivals.
 If you spot an unusually long line at a merchandise shop, those devoted few are likely waiting to get their hands on a limited release item.

 The Weather Can Be Crazier Than You Think